 The Colour Purple

 This is one of the most striking frame sets I’ve ever come across.
 Not because of any special features, like really ornate lugs, or unusually shaped tubes, but just because of its colour.
-Absolute gorgeous purple.
+Absolutely splendid purple.
 Have you ever seen a more purple bike?
-There’s no chrome forks or stays, no secondary colours to dilute the unadulterated rich hue of this French frameset.
+There’s no chrome forks or stays, no secondary colours to dilute the unadulterated rich hue of this mystery vintage bike.
 I really like it.
 I know many wouldn’t, especially people who like their bikes in traditionally robust colours.
 But just look at the Mercier Rose, that celebrated and iconic frameset which was fearlessly pink.
 There’s something audacious, spirited, about these vintage French bikes.

 I have very little knowledge about the history of this bike.
 I know that it was built from the ground up by its original owner, with a variety of high end components.
 Indeed, it’s a bit of a mixed bag: Campagnolo Chrous and Athena parts with a Graphite Finish, which are a rare find; a Campagnolo Super Record rear derailleur as well as an aero seatpost by the same brand; the shifters are a set of indexed Shimano 6 speed with a Sachs Rival 7000 front derailleur, and everything else is a hotchpotch.
 Even the headset and bottom bracket are a mixture of parts by Campagnolo, Stronglight and Shimano.